Long And Winding Road with Philip Selway (Radiohead)

 LONDON PREMIERE WITH LIVE Q&A

-There is a special premier in London at Bush Hall which you can now buy tickets for here, which includes a live Q&A hosted by BBC 6 Music’s Steve Lamacq, who has championed Independent Venue Week from the start.
-He will be chatting to Philip Selway (Radiohead) who’s tour of #IVW19 features in the film as well as other contributors including Adrian Utley (Portishead) , Nadine Shah, Dominque Frazer of the Boileroom in Guildford, our Sybil Bell and director Pip Piper (Blue Hippo Media).
+There was a special premier in London at Bush Hall which included a live Q&A hosted by BBC 6 Music’s Steve Lamacq, who has championed Independent Venue Week from the start.
+He chatted to Philip Selway (Radiohead) who’s tour of #IVW19 features in the film as well as other contributors including Adrian Utley (Portishead) , Nadine Shah, Dominque Frazer of the Boileroom in Guildford, our Sybil Bell and director Pip Piper (Blue Hippo Media).

 The passion and stories captured in the film truly reflect the love there is for these venues.
 Selway spoke with owners, artists and promoters along with local people involved in their scene, including gig goers, to understand how important these venues are to everyone that comes through their doors.